 Many durability issues that people have with hiking shoes are related to laces.

 The first hiking shoes we bought for the boys were from a brand called Feetmat on Amazon.
 Honestly, the shoes worked just fine, and they showed normal wear and tear until the boys started to outgrow them.
 But it bothers me not to know anything about the brand or their approach to manufacturing.
-It also looks like there are a few brands with the same exact design selling on Amazon.
+It also looks like there are a few brands with the same design selling on Amazon.
 I don’t know exactly what this means, but being aware of some of the ethical implications involved in buying clothes and shoes, I’ve decided to follow my instincts and steer clear of brands like these until I understand more.

 - Height will vary depending on the height of the shoes you ultimately choose.
 Basically, pick a sock height greater than your shoes to avoid ankle blisters.